Kärcher Freestanding parking station

 - The vacuum cleaner is ready for use at any time.

-Optimal storage of device and accessories with no need to mount the parking station on the wall
+Optimal storage of machine and accessories with no need to mount the parking station on the wall

 - Space-saving, secure and flexible storage.